Aches and pains of ageing

 It is very common to experience the aches and pains of ageing as our bodies inevitably undergo a series of biological changes.
 This leads many to wonder, do we have to suffer so, could they be a cause for concern?
 Could we prevent them, and if so, how?

-The first step towards understanding your body’s changes is recognising that some level of discomfort is indeed normal as we age.
+The first step towards understanding the aches and pains of ageing is recognising that some level of discomfort is indeed normal as we age.
 The human body is not immune to wear and tear, much like any moving mechanism.
 Common areas where people experience these normal aches include the back, knees, hips, and shoulders.
 The reason for this, we will explore.

 You could say young spines are flexible, while old spines are stiff.
 Logically, middle-aged spines are somewhere in the middle of that stiffening process.
 Let’s explore what’s happening during this stiffening process, which commonly leads to aches and pains.